Cheaper ways to travel by bus

 Deregulation

 By the 1980’s bus services in England were in decline, with rising costs, increasing subsidies and so in order to address this problem the government of the time decided to deregulate bus services.
 This meant that private bus operators were allowed to set up bus routes, timetables, services and fares.
 This process was not a disaster, but the ever-increasing popularity of the private car weakened the need for buses.
 What we have now is a patchwork of bus operators who prioritised the most profitable routes at the cost of reducing services on less attractive routes such as those in rural areas.
+Bus companies do not have to make all their bus routes profitable and to their credit they do run some routes at a loss paid for by more profitable routes.
+Currently most bus routes in the Eastbourne and South Wealden area are operated by Stagecoach but East Sussex County Council (ESCC) subsidise some non-commercial bus routes mainly in rural areas, additionally ESCC also operate the free bus pass scheme for older people.

 Bus Back Better

+Buses are the most important form of public transport in England accounting for 53% of public transport journeys.
+But the number of bus users and bus miles is falling.
+In 2023 bus passenger numbers fell to 3.4 billion from 4.6 billion in 2009.
 In March 2021 the Department for Transport announced their plans to improve bus services in England via ‘Bus Back Better’.
 This resulted in roll out of Bus Service Improvement Plans including Enhanced Partnerships (EP) and franchising options, but very few bus franchising schemes have been introduced.

-What is an Enhanced Partnership?
+What is an Enhanced Partnership (EP)?

 What is Franchising?

-Franchising is a model of providing bus services where Local Transport Authorities (LTAs), such as East Sussex County Council, take control of how buses are run, this could be on a specific route or a particular area, and ask bus operators to bid to operate these routes.
+Franchising is a model of providing bus services where Local Transport Authorities (LTAs) such as county councils take control of how buses are run, this could be on a specific route or a particular area and ask bus operators to bid to operate these routes.
 The LTA would specify the route, frequency of service, timetable and fares.
-The current government is keen to further improve bus services and so is encouraging LTA’s
+The current government is keen to further improve bus services and so is encouraging LTA’s to introduce franchising schemes.
+Franchising is not a new idea and is the model currently used in London, the Channel Islands and in many regions and cities in Europe.
+Greater Manchester has, this month, just finalised the third tranche of their franchise network and Liverpool are well underway in their planning.

 Why we need good bus services?